Aligned with ISO 31000

 Below thresholdStrong evidence

 Confirmed underperformance.
-Lower uncertainty — take immediate, structured action.
+Lower uncertainty — escalate immediately and take structured action.

 PessimisticIntervene